twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 In symlink mode, running `chezmoi add` does not immediately replace the targets with a symlink.
 You must run `chezmoi apply` to create the symlinks.

-## Can I change how chezmoi's source state is represented on disk?
+## Why does chezmoi use weird filenames?

-There are a number of criticisms of how chezmoi's source state is represented on disk:
+There are a number of criticisms of how chezmoi uses filenames:

-1. Not all possible file permissions can be represented.
-2. The long source file names are weird and verbose.
+1. The long source file names are weird and verbose.
+2. Not all possible file permissions can be represented.
 3. Everything is in a single directory, which can end up containing many entries.

-chezmoi's source state representation is a deliberate, practical compromise.
+chezmoi's decision to store metadata in filenames is a deliberate, practical, compromise.

+Firstly, almost all programs store metadata in filenames: the filename's extension. chezmoi extends this to storing metadata in attributes in the filename's prefix as well.

 The `dot_` attribute makes it transparent which dotfiles are managed by chezmoi and which files are ignored by chezmoi. chezmoi ignores all files and